MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 >[!IMPORTANT]
 >The flow owner must have the Microsoft Dataverse privilege **Act on Behalf of Another User** (prvActOnBehalfOfAnotherUser).
 The **Delegate** security role includes this privilege by default.
 You can enable it on any security role.
 See [Impersonate another user](https://docs.microsoft.com/powerapps/developer/common-data-service/impersonate-another-user) for more details.

-When you create flows with the **When a record is created, updated or deleted** trigger, you can set each Microsoft Dataverse action in the flow to be performed using the context of a user, other than the flow owner.
+When you create flows with the **When a row is added, modified or deleted** trigger, you can set each Microsoft Dataverse action in the flow to be performed using the context of a user, other than the flow owner.

 Follow these steps to impersonate a user.

-1. In the Power Automate flow definition, select **show advanced options** in the **When a record is created, updated or deleted** trigger.
+1. In the Power Automate flow definition, select **show advanced options** in the **When a row is added, modified or deleted** trigger.

 1. Select a value for **Run as** to tell Microsoft Dataverse which user’s context you intend to use for subsequent Dataverse actions.